bootdotdev/blog/content/education/which-tech-stack-to-learn.md

 ---
-title: "JS, Python, Go?
+title: "JavaScript?
+Python?
+Go?
 Which Tech Stack Should You Learn?"
 author: Lane Wagner
 date: "2023-04-24"
 categories: